Hamzaimloul/Read-Excel-xls-2003-files-in-R/README.md

 this repository includes some reproducible functions

 **Read Excel (XML 2003) Spreadsheets in R**
-To read XML Spreadsheets 2003, often they have xls extension. the package 'readxl' can't read in most cases the XML spreadsheets in xls format.
+There is packages in R to read spreadsheets: readxl::read_xlsx, readxl::read_xls.
+But these functions do not support xls 2003 spreadsheets, which can be tricky. because in most cases they have xls extension.
 By using this function, reading these files is possible.

 ```{r}